pemorse/data-visualization-tools/README.md

 As of _MacOS 10.14 OpenGL has been deprecated: future iterations of the software will require porting to Metal or platforms supporting OpenGL compatibility profiles.

+**Limitations**

+**QC** is a deprecated meta-language.

+QC provides an intuitive OpenGL/Objective-C/Javascript/OpenCL/ etc. procedural programming environment, with a live 'lazy execution' model, enabling exploratory programming.

+But it has distinct limits: notably its lack of support and development by Apple, which has developed no parallel Visual Programming Language (VPL) for Metal or MacOS.

+This is a very significant 'closing down' for visual programmers.